razcristea/lampdockerw10/README.md

 ## Steps
 ### 1. Install Docker for Windows

-You can dowload and install Docker for Windows from the official [Docker] (https://docs.docker.com/docker-for-windows/install/#download-docker-for-windows).
+You can dowload and install Docker for Windows from the official [Docker](https://docs.docker.com/docker-for-windows/install/#download-docker-for-windows).
 If you follow the installation guide on the same page, all necessary components will be installed, including `docker-compose`, which is a vital component.

 Also make sure that the C drive is shared with Docker.
 You can do this by right clicking the Docker icon, Settings and shared drives.